EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/notebooks/README.md

 # Image data visualization case studies

-In the following sections you'll find a collection of examples involving scientific image processing and analysis in Python and visualization in Napari in the form of Jupyter notebooks.
-If you'd like to run these notebooks on your computer, follow the instructions in the [Getting Started](../getting_started.md) section.
+In the following sections you'll find a collection of Jupyter notebook examples involving scientific image processing and analysis in Python and visualization in Napari.
+To run these notebooks on your computer and edit them, follow the instructions in the [Getting Started](../getting_started.md) section.

 ````{grid} 1 1 1 1
 :padding: 2